Snider–Enfield: Service

 And the back blown out of his head.

+Faced with a shortage of weapons after the Prussians captured a large amount of military equipment, the newly established French Third Republic imported a total of 24,732 Sniders to equip newly raised units to fight in the Franco-Prussian War.

 In 1869, the Ottoman government began procuring American Civil War surplus Enfield and Springfield muskets, as well as from Belgium, Austria, England & France in order to have them converted to the Snider "Polivache" system.
 This differed in that the locking latch on the breechblock was pivoted up to unlock, rather than pressed in like on the MkIII.
 These were converted in Belgium and at the Tophane-i Amire arsenal.
 At the start of the Russo-Turkish War, the majority of the Ottoman military was armed with a Snider rifle.
 As the Ottomans upgraded, the Sniders got pushed further into rural areas, such as Yemen.

+Sniders saw limited use with the Khedivate of Egypt army and were used effectively during Samuel Baker's expedition to conquer southern Sudan.

+Snider rifles were commonly used by the Boers—local burghers made their own cartridges, which was a little more than a waxed paper cartridge with a lead ball.
 Some less well-equipped Portuguese units deployed in the Niassa Province, in northern Mozambique, were still using this rifle during World War I.